Last updated Revision history

 - The browser user agent string

-These items are collected to ensure the security of the service, and are deleted after 14 days to balance our "legitimate interest" (as mentioned in the GDPR) of security with user privacy.
+These items are collected to ensure the security of the service (see "legimitate interests" in the GDPR), and are deleted after 14 days to balance it with user privacy.

 Information in cookies